ohiofi/APCSP-projects/104PyParrotTrouble.md

 Create a Python Tkinter app with:
 - a Label that says "Parrot Volume (in decibels)"
 - a variable named volumeLabel that is assigned a Label that says "0" at first (NOTE: you will need to pack() on the next line with volumeLabel.pack())
+- a Button with the text "Random" that runs a function called randomVolume
 - a Label that says "Current Time (military time, 1:30pm = 1330)"
 - a variable named timeEntry that is assigned an Entry for the current time
 - a Button with the text "Submit" that runs a function called buttonPress